silverstripe/silverstripe-activedirectory/docs/en/developer.md

 ## Configure LDAP synchronisation

-There are the following reasons for setting LDAP synchronisation up:
+These are the reasons for configuring LDAP synchronisation:

 * It allows you to authorise users based on their AD groups. *silverstripe-activedirectory* is able to automatically maintain Group memberships for its managed users based on the AD "memberOf" attribute.
 * You can pull in additional personal details about your users that may not be available from the IdP directly - either because of claim rules, or inherent limitations such as binary data transfers.